Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Introduction

 \section{Introduction}

-Asymptotic efficiency theory (abbreviated as ``efficiency theory'' in the sequel) is one of the central pillars of the foundations of classical and modern mathematical statistics \citep{stein1956efficient, le1960locally, hajek1970characterization, begun1983information, le1986asymptotic, bickel1998efficient, van1988statistical, van1991asymptotic, van1991differentiable, van2002part, ai2003efficient, pfanzagl2011parametric, chen2018overidentification}.
-Efficiency in what follows is understood to be \textit{\`{a} la} Le Cam.
-Theoretically, it lays a foundational framework under which the optimality of statistical procedures can be rigorously defined and assessed \citep{wolfowitz1965asymptotic, van1997superefficiency}.
-For example, efficiency theory has helped reconcile the intriguing paradox between Fisher's conjecture on the asymptotic optimality of maximum likelihood estimators (MLE) and the super-efficiency phenomenon revealed by the Hodges' estimator \citep{van1997superefficiency}.
-Practically, several important concepts rooted in this theory, such as regular and asymptotic linear (RAL) estimators and (efficient) influence functions or (efficient) scores, have been instrumental in shedding light on the development of novel estimators \citep{robins1994estimation} and the unification of existing methods \citep{graham2024towards} in substantive fields such as epidemiology and economics.
-The celebrated augmented inverse probability weighting (AIPW) or double machine learning estimator in the causal inference and missing data literature \citep{robins1994estimation, chernozhukov2018double} stands out as a poster-child in this regard (see Remark~\ref{rem:AIPW} toward the end of our paper).
+\IEEEPARstart{A}{symptotic} efficiency theory (abbreviated as ``efficiency theory'' in the sequel) is one of the central pillars of the foundations of classical and modern mathematical statistics \cite{stein1956efficient, le1960locally, hajek1970characterization, begun1983information, schick1986asymptotically, le1986asymptotic, bickel1998efficient, van1988statistical, van1991asymptotic, van1991differentiable, ibragimov1991asymptotically, le2000asymptotics, van2002part, hallin2003semi, ai2003efficient, pfanzagl2011parametric, chen2018overidentification, ibragimov2013statistical}.
+Efficiency in what follows is understood to be \textit{\`{a} la} Le Cam, H\'{a}jek, Ibragimov, and Has'minskii (we will simply use ``efficiency theory \textit{\`{a} la} Le Cam'' in the sequel to simplify our presentation).
+Theoretically, it lays a foundational framework under which the optimality of statistical procedures can be rigorously defined and assessed \cite{wolfowitz1965asymptotic, van1997superefficiency}.
+For example, efficiency theory has helped reconcile the intriguing paradox between Fisher's conjecture on the asymptotic optimality of maximum likelihood estimators (MLE) and the super-efficiency phenomenon revealed by Hodges' estimator \cite{van1997superefficiency}.
+Practically, several important concepts rooted in this theory, such as regular and asymptotic linear (RAL) estimators and (efficient) influence functions or (efficient) scores, have been instrumental in shedding light on the development of novel estimators \cite{robins1994estimation} and the unification of existing methods \cite{graham2026towards} in substantive fields such as epidemiology and economics.
+The celebrated augmented inverse probability weighting (AIPW) or double machine learning estimator in the causal inference and missing data literature \cite{robins1994estimation, chernozhukov2018double, van2003unified, van2006targeted} stands out as a poster-child in this regard (see Remark~\ref{rem:AIPW} toward the end of our paper).